Chart Color Schemes

 Household Composition

-Henley Beach South has a typical household mix, with a higher-than-average median household size
+Henley Beach South has a typical household mix, with a fairly typical median household size

 Family households account for 70.7% of all households, including 34.2% couples with children, 27.2% couples without children, and 8.7% single parent families.
-Non-family households comprise the remaining 29.3%, with lone person households at 25.1% and group households making up 3.5%.
-The median household size is 2.5 people, larger than the Greater Adelaide average of 2.4.
+Non-family households constitute the remaining 29.3%, with lone person households at 25.1% and group households making up 3.5%.
+The median household size is 2.5 people, which aligns with the Greater Adelaide average.

 Frequently Asked Questions - Households